 We aren’t just watching the world anymore; we’re consuming it in 15-second fragments while being watched back by the very machines we hold in our hands.

-Panopticon is a series born from the friction between classical art and digital surveillance.
+Panopticon is a series born from the friction between classical art and surveillance.
 It’s where Vermeer meets the ‘Follow’ button, and where history’s most iconic moments are rebranded as content performance.